Bifurcations of heteroclinic contours in two-parameter planar systems: Overview and explicit examples: Introduction

 In both cases, depending on the eigenvalues of the saddles, either one limit cycle or two limit cycles of opposite stability are generated as the result of homoclinic bifurcations.
 When two limit cycles exist these may collide to form a semi-stable limit cycle at a fold (or saddle-node) of cycles bifurcation.

 The non-monodromic case exhibits an additional phenomenon of {\it flashing} (or {\it sparkling}) heteroclinic connections, which may be described as an infinite series of bifurcation curves corresponding to heteroclinic connections from one saddle to the other making arbitrarily many windings around one of the saddles.
 This phenomenon was already discovered in 1981 by \cite{maltapalis} but in a less general (one-parameter) context.
-Two-parameter perturbation of the non-monodromic case provides an example of a situation which is only two-dimensional but nevertheless possesses a bifurcation diagram of considerable complexity, where an infinite number of bifurcation curves emanate from a codim 2 point.
-Notice, however, that a possibility of such parametric complexity near a non-monodromic contour was already briefly mentioned in \cite{BazKuzKhib:1989} (and probably known to experts earlier).
+Two-parameter perturbation of the non-monodromic case provides an example of a situation which is only two-dimensional but nevertheless possesses a bifurcation diagram of considerable complexity, where an infinite number of bifurcation curves emanate from a codim 2 point, see \cite{Roi:1989,Sha:1992,dukov}.
+Notice, however, that a possibility of such parametric complexity near a non-monodromic contour was also briefly mentioned in \cite{BazKuzKhib:1989}.

-The first aim of this paper is to collect the results of both papers and present them in a unified manner by describing generic bifurcation diagrams in both the monodromic and the non-monodromic cases.
+The first aim of this paper is to collect the results of all mentioned papers and present them in a unified manner by describing generic bifurcation diagrams in both the monodromic and the non-monodromic cases, including phase portraits (cf. \cite{Sha:1992}).

 The second aim of this paper is to derive two polynomial systems which contain heteroclinic connections of the monodromic and non-monodromic kind respectively.
 These systems may be perturbed to bifurcate as predicted in the theoretical part.
 The method to obtain the monodromic example is adap\-ted from a method to derive a polynomial system containing a homoclinic connection by \cite{sandstede}.
 The non-monodromic example is derived by modifying a reversible system containing a homoclinic connection.
 After these explicit polynomial systems are obtained we use the standard numerical software package {\sc matcont} \cite{matcont:2003,matcont:2008,matcontHOM:2012} to continue relevant phase objects in two parameters, thus numerically producing bifurcation diagrams of these systems.